A catalog to unite them all: REGALADE, a revised galaxy compilation for the advanced detector era: Methods

-Allowing \(d\) to vary freely did not improve the fit, so we fixed it to $-$0.5 based on the LS dataset.
+Allowing \(d\) to vary freely did not improve the fit; therefore, we fixed it to $-$0.5 based on the LS dataset.
 Removing this term, however, would significantly worsen the fit quality.
-Figure \ref{fig:compa_masses} shows a comparison of stellar masses in \citetalias{Wen2024ApJS..272...39W} to the obtained stellar mass estimates, revealing a typical uncertainty of just $0.14$\,dex and a normalized median absolute deviation of just $0.06$\,dex.
+Figure \ref{fig:compa_masses} shows a comparison of stellar masses in \citetalias{Wen2024ApJS..272...39W} to the obtained stellar mass estimates: the typical uncertainty is just $0.14$\,dex and the normalized median absolute deviation is $0.06$\,dex.